kbulutozler/transformers-text-classification/README.md

 # BERT-multilabel-classification
-Fine tuning BERT for multi label classification.
-Only 2 files (run_glue.py and utils_glue.py) of pytorch-transformers are modified.
+Fine tuning BERT for multi label or binary classification.

+For multi label approach, only 2 files (run_glue.py and utils_glue.py) are modified from version 1.0.0. of huggingface/transformers.

 Original multilabel sequence classification class can be found here: https://github.com/kaushaltrivedi/bert-toxic-comments-multilabel/blob/master/toxic-bert-multilabel-classification.ipynb

-This code was built for old version (0.6.1) of pytorch-transformers repository.
-The files in this repository is compatible with version 1.0.0.
+For binary classification approach, only 1 file (run_classifier.py) is modified from version 0.6.1. of huggingface/transformers.